Prophesied Disasters, Secret to Survival

 Other Things to Add

-Many other things could be added to your Disaster Bags.
-If you have children, you might want to add books or games.
-If you have infants the contents of the diaper bag could be added.
+You could add many other things to your Disaster Bags.
+If you have children, add books or games.
+If you have infants, add the contents of the diaper bag.
 If you have pets, you’ll need food and extra water for them and a carrier or a leash.

 The Lord has warned us of what we can expect in the last days.
-I believe the reason He prophesied disasters was so we could be prepared.
+I believe God prophesied disasters so we could be prepared.

 Do you already have a disaster bag?
 Do you think you should?